Here are a few ways that you can safeguard your financial information while banking and shopping on the internet.

 Take extra precautions when logging in

 Use a strong user ID and password.
-It should include upper- and lower-case letters, numbers and symbols.
+Consider using a long passphrase that includes upper- and lower-case letters, numbers and symbols.
 Avoid using your birth date, anniversary date, address, or a pet's name.

 Most hackers will attempt access to multiple accounts, so use a different user ID and password for each of your accounts.